Net Charge Accretion in Magnetized Kerr Black Holes: Introduction

 An inspection of the $Q=0$ case of Wald's solution for $A_{\mu}\left(x\right)$ shows that along the symmetry axis, there is a non-vanishing, radially directed, electric field.
 As a consequence, in an astrophysical environment that contains free charged particles, the electric field at the pole will selectively attract charges of one sign over the other, leading one to anticipate a non-vanishing net charge accretion.
 In turn, this net current will cause $Q$ to gradually drift away from zero, eventually reaching a certain saturation charge $Q_{\mathrm{sat}}\neq0$.

 In his paper \citep{Wald1974}, Wald also investigated the expected value of the saturation charge under the assumption that the so-called injection energy of charged particles into the BH should vanish at $Q=Q_{\mathrm{sat}}$.
 This assumption led to a simple, universal value for the saturation charge $Q_{\mathrm{sat}}=2B_{0}J\equiv Q_{\mathrm{w}}$ where $J$ denotes the BH's angular momentum.
-As a technical remark, note that $Q_{\mathrm{w}}$ is positive if the angular momentum and the asymptotic magnetic field are co-directed, and negative otherwise.
+As a technical remark, note that $Q_{\mathrm{w}}$ is positive if the BH's angular momentum and the asymptotic magnetic field are co-directed, and negative otherwise.
 Throughout this paper, without loss of generality, we shall assume that $Q_{\mathrm{w}}>0$.
-We shall often refer to negatively charged particles as \emph{attracted }and to positively charged ones as \emph{repelled}.
+Correspondingly, we shall often refer to negatively charged particles as \emph{attracted }and to positively charged ones as \emph{repelled}, which will be denoted with superscripts ``-" and ``+" respectively.

 We are not convinced, however, that the concept of injection energy can dictate the actual value of the saturation charge.
 Obviously, the saturation charge should be determined by the absorption rates for both the positively and negatively charged particles.
 To our understanding, the phenomenon of absorption of a particle by a BH (which is key to the determination of the absorption cross sections and hence, absorption rates) is a dynamical process, not one governed by equilibrium considerations.